 Our aim in Year 1 is to promote happy, confident and creative learners.
 We have a nurturing environment where all learners flourish and develop their independence and curiosity.
-We believe that play should still be an integral part of children’s learning and therefore, we have a unique Year 1 curriculum, whereby, children still have access to continuous provision on a daily basis.
-Continuous provision is not just provision that is continually accessible.
-It is a selection of resources that have been carefully planned that continue the provision for learning in the absence of an adult.This includes role play, craft activities, games and the use of technology.
-These activities encourage investigation, exploration and thinking and are closely linked to our thematic curriculum.
-Whilst in Y1 children learn through a balance of independent continuous provision (supported by a learning facilitator), guided activities and focus groups.
+We believe that learning through play should be an integral part of children’s transition into Year 1 and therefore, to ensure a smooth transition from the Early Years Foundation Stage, we have a unique Year 1 curriculum, whereby, children continue to have access to continuous provision across curriculum subjects.
+During this transition, children learn through a balance of independent continuous provision (supported by a learning facilitator), guided activities and focus groups.

-In Writing, children will be able to apply their phonic skills to write sentences, as well as use a large selection of high frequency words and adventurous topic based vocabulary.
-Children will be encouraged to ‘have a go’ at spelling when writing independently, by phonetically sounding out words.
-Teachers may ask the children to ‘write it like it sounds’ and, as the weeks go by, they will learn the correct sounds to replace those guesses.
-During the teaching of writing the children will be encouraged to use capital letters, full stops, adjectives and commas, whilst writing for a range of genres.
+In Writing, children are taught to apply taught phonic skills to write sentences, as well as use a large selection of high frequency words and adventurous topic based vocabulary.
+Children are encouraged to ‘have a go’ at spelling when writing independently, by segmenting (sounding out words phonetically) if they have not yet learned the correct spelling for a chosen word.
+Teachers will ask the children to use their ‘segmenting fingers’ and may ask the children to ‘write it like it sounds’ and, as they grow their phonics code, they will learn the correct graphemes to replace those guesses.
+During the teaching of writing the children will be encouraged to use capital letters, full stops, adjectives, and conjunctions whilst writing for a range of genres.

-We follow a Maths Mastery approach to our maths learning.
+At Hill West we follow a Maths Mastery approach to our maths learning.
+We follow the progressive short blocks devised by Hamilton Trust to ensure that children have regular opportunities to revisit and recall prior learning alongside acquiring new mathematical skills and knowledge through fluency, problem solving and reasoning.
 This means we focus on ensuring that all children have a solid, concrete understanding of subject knowledge and skills.
 We take learning at a steadier and deeper pace, ensuring that no child is left behind, as well as providing deeper and richer experiences for children who are working above the national expectation for their age.
 Children build upon their learning from Reception and can reason and problem solve with growing confidence.

-Through the in depth teaching of our PDW (personal development and well-being) curriculum we explore many topics including feelings, behaviour, different family structures, internet safety and disabilities.
+Through the in depth teaching of our PDW (personal development and well-being) curriculum we explore many topics including; feelings, behaviour, family structures, internet safety, disabilities.
 Our children develop a respect for each other’s differences as they grow.

-Non-core subjects are delivered through our thematic curriculum.
+Non-core subjects are taught weekly and link to our key questions where appropriate.
 The knowledge and skills taught are defined in our bespoke progressive learning journeys which are used to plan lesson sequences and assess skills taught.
-These are linked closely the National Curriculum.
+These are linked closely to the National Curriculum.

 Key Questions to drive learning and progress